course-details-portlet

 Required previous knowledge

 TGB4210 Rock and Soil Mechanics, Basic Course, TGB4212 Advanced Rock Mechanics, or other relevant courses related to rock and rock mass, mechanics and material strength.
-The course requires admittance to the PhD programme Engineering (PHIV or PHGEOL), or approval by the person with course responsibility.
+The course requires admittance to the PhD programme Engineering (PHIV or PHGEOL), or approval by the person who is responsible for the course.

 Course materials